druce/Pizza/deploy.md

 Note that this doesn't create your own personal cluster but takes advantage of the Fargate container service.

-Take note of info on cluster,  vpc and subnets reported.
+Take note of info on cluster VPC and subnets reported.

 Get security group
 ```bash